 - Pre-K reduces grade repetition by as much as a third through 8th grade

 Find a high quality Pre-K in your area:

-Search for School Based Preschool Locations by Zip Code – The Prekindergarten office is currently closed and no phone calls can be answered.
-For more information regarding School-based Prekindergarten programs, click this link and fill out the Contact Form.
+Search for School Based Preschool Locations by Zip Code – For more information regarding School-based Prekindergarten programs call 215-400-4270.
 Someone from the intake team will respond as quickly as possible.

-Search for Pre-K Partner Locations and Contact Information by Zip Code – Please note that the Prekindergarten office is currently closed and no phone calls can be answered.
-For more information regarding Prekindergarten Partner locations, click this link and fill out the Contact Form.
+Search for Pre-K Partner Locations and Contact Information by Zip Code – For more information regarding School-based Prekindergarten programs call 215-400-4270.
 Someone from the intake team will respond as quickly as possible.